kenichiro-kimura/soracom-orbit-assemblyscript-with-github/docker/README.md

 % echo $GIT_PAT | docker login ghcr.io -u {github-user-name} --password-stdin
 ```

+7. update `.devcontainer/Dockerfile` to use your own container image.

 if you push a container image to dockerhub publicly, you must not do step 3-6.